 - Write clearly and accurately in multiple forms including essay, research, and argument. - Engage in writing as a process, including use of multiple drafts, revisions, editing, and review.
 Writing occurs as a component of every course in the major.
 Writing essays and argument initiates in the primary gateway course, THTR 151, and skills are evolved and honed as students encounter more complex concepts and theory that interconnect each subset within the discipline.
 Writing culminates in the research papers required for the 300 level World Theatre History courses, as well as the 300 level courses in Dramatic Literature and Directing.

-Oral Presentation: Theatre majors will be able to:

-- Deliver a prepared oral presentation with substance, organization, and poise. - Articulate oral critiques by making clear arguments and providing substantive commentary.
+Oral Presentation: Theatre majors will be able to: - Deliver a prepared oral presentation with substance, organization, and poise. - Articulate oral critiques by making clear arguments and providing substantive commentary.
 Oral presentation occurs to some degree in every course within the major, beginning in the 100 level gateway courses.
 In THTR 121, students prepare and deliver graded oral presentations that are provided feedback and application to a second presentation.
 Students in THTR 131 study the means by which oral communication is structured and how effectively the body and voice can be maximized for greatest impact.
 These skills then are further developed throughout the 200 and 300 level courses in which students routinely give oral critiques in class and deliver oral presentations.

-11 credits in the Department, including:
+Requirements for the major 11 credits in the Department, including:

-- Core:THTR 121, THTR 131, THTR 151, THTR 261 - Intermediatewo THTR courses at the 200 level or above (DANC 221 may also be used) - WorldTheatre History: THTR 351, 352, and 353 - Advancedtwo additional 300-level THTR courses, one of which must be numbered between 381 and 395.
+- Core: THTR 121, THTR 131, THTR 151, THTR 261

+- Intermediate: two THTR courses at the 200 level or above (DANC 221 may also be used)

+- Theatre History: THTR 351, 352, and 353

+- Advanced: two additional 300-level THTR courses, one of which must be numbered between 381 and 395.

+Requirements for the minors

+Dramatic Literature and History

+5 credits as follows: